-Your doctor can also talk to you about the benefits and side effects of cycling and help you work out a plan of action that will fit your lifestyle and expectations without causing risk to your health.
+Your doctor can also talk to you about the pros and cons of pre-workout cycling and help you work out a plan of action that will fit your lifestyle and expectations without causing risk to your health.

 Things That Should Be Avoided When In Pre-Workout Cycles

-While you are on an off-cycle, there are things you should continue to do and things you should avoid completely.
+While you are on an off-cycle and you stop consuming caffeine, there are things you should continue to do and things you should avoid completely.

 For starters, the off cycle is not downtime.
-You still need to go through with your gym routines and workouts and complete them as you usually would.
-Avoid stopping your workouts just because you aren't taking pre-workout supplements.
+You still need to go through with your gym routines and workouts and complete them as you usually would - even if it means getting those late-night workout sessions in.

 You also need to avoid junk food.
 Cheat days once in a while are great, but the holiday from your supplements is not an invitation to give in to the cravings.

-You also want to avoid messing with your sleep schedule.
-Ensure you are getting enough restful sleep (6 to 8 hours at least) every night to help your body flush the supplements and recover from your daily workouts.
+Finally, you also want to avoid messing with your sleep schedule if you want to maintain muscle mass.
+Ensure you are getting enough restful sleep (7 to 9 hours ideally) every night to help your body flush the supplements and recover from your daily workouts.